Carlos Fuentes: Writing

 Carlos Fuentes has been called "the Balzac of Mexico".
 Fuentes himself cited Miguel de Cervantes, William Faulkner and Balzac as the most important writers to him.
 He also named Latin American writers such as Alejo Carpentier, Juan Carlos Onetti, Miguel Angel Asturias and Jorge Luis Borges.
-European modernists James Joyce, Virginia Woolf and Marcel Proust have also been cited as important influences on his writing, with Fuentes applying the influence from them on his main theme; Mexican history and identity.
+European modernists James Joyce, Virginia Woolf and Marcel Proust have also been cited as important influences on his writing, with Fuentes applying the influence from them on his main theme, Mexican history and identity.

 Fuentes described himself as a pre-modern writer, using only pens, ink and paper.
 He asked, "Do words need anything else?"
-Fuentes said that he detested those authors who from the beginning claim to have a recipe for success.
+Fuentes said that he detested authors who from the beginning claim to have a recipe for success.
 In a speech on his writing process, he related that when he began the writing process, he began by asking, "Who am I writing for?"

 Early works

-Fuentes' first novel, Where the Air Is Clear (La región más transparente), was an immediate success on its publication in 1958.
+Fuentes' first novel, Where the Air Is Clear (La región más transparente), was an immediate success upon its publication in 1958.
 The novel is built around the story of Federico Robles – who has abandoned his revolutionary ideals to become a powerful financier – but also offers "a kaleidoscopic presentation" of vignettes of Mexico City, making it as much a "biography of the city" as of an individual man.
 The novel was celebrated not only for its prose, which made heavy use of interior monologue and explorations of the subconscious, but also for its "stark portrait of inequality and moral corruption in modern Mexico".

 A year later, he followed with another novel, The Good Conscience (Las Buenas Conciencias), which depicted the privileged middle classes of a medium-sized town, probably modeled on Guanajuato.
 Described by a contemporary reviewer as "the classic Marxist novel", it tells the story of a privileged young man whose impulses toward social equality are suffocated by his family's materialism.